fbpx

 Running an S-Corps will cost you a bit more money than a sole prop or a partnership.
 As an S-Corp, you will have to pay for the following:

-• An S-corp tax return — This is typically more expensive than a non-corporate return
+- An S-corp tax filing — This is typically more expensive than a non-corporate return

 Additional Rules